TStrong85/599G1-Project/index.md

 - *my_karts_straight_3* trained with only straight tiles (4 total)
 - *my_karts_random_5* trained with all 8 tiles
 - *my_karts_random_7* trained with only the small turn tiles (2 total)\
 Notably these comparisons were made with a fixed time limit.
 Comparing the graphs, it seems that my expectations were met.
-The straight tileset optimizes episode length very quickly, the small curves reduces episode length much more steadily, and the full tileset never reaches the point where it is consistently finishing runs and optimizing speed.
-I think the length of the larger curves may have affected this a bit since both the time limit was fixed, although I tried to reduce the affect of this by counting larger curves as multiple tiles during generation.
+The straight tileset optimizes episode length very quickly, the small curves reduce episode length much more steadily, and the full tileset never reaches the point where it is consistently finishing runs and optimizing speed.
+I think the length of the larger curves may have affected this a bit since both the time limit was fixed, although I tried to reduce the effect of this by counting larger curves as multiple tiles during generation.

 ![graphs relating to the tile subset experiment](Tilesubset_figs.PNG)